mutable/node-proxy/README.md

 This is useful for local development when you want to use external devices to access local development API endpoints.

-This is done by specifying a custom host IP address as the 'MYIP' env variable and adding the IP to the Service Configuration.
+This is done by specifying a custom host IP address as the `MYIP` env variable and adding the IP to the Service Configuration.

 **Example**